amaliatoutzi/frontEndMuseMe/README.md

 ## Features

 - Spotlight recommendations
-	- “For you” shows 6 recommended museums based on your highly rated places and preferences
+	- “For you” shows recommended museums based on your highly rated places and preferences, with “Because you liked…” context
 	- One-click Refresh for a new slice of the ranked pool
 	- Photo header, quick actions (Directions, Save)
-	- Elegant gold divider under the title sized to the heading
+	- Tap a museum to open a quick details modal (Website, Directions, Save/Unsave)

-- Browse directory
+- Browse directory through search bar
 	- Fast search by name/address/tags
 	- Filters modal (Borough, Tag)
+	- List ↔ Map view toggle; interactive map with brand-styled markers
+	- Gold selection halo when a marker is selected; tap to open the museum details modal
 	- Media header if a `pictureUrl` exists in the catalog

 - Friends Feed (social proof)
 	- Swipeable photo gallery per visit (native horizontal scroll)
 	- Exhibits visited, per-exhibit notes, and star ratings
 	- Tap museum name to open a modal with its card and Save/Unsave
-	- Gold divider under the page title; consistent icon links

 - Visits (Showcase)
 	- Recent visits list with chevron toggles; date-only timestamps